kirru2198/Projects/DevOps-Project_1/3_Docker_part.md

 ### 6. **Handling Errors**
    - **Port Binding Error**:
+     - If you encounter an error when trying to build the job again (due to port conflicts), follow these steps:
      - When running the Docker container multiple times, an error occurred because port `93` was already bound to a running container.
      - **Solution**: A `docker rm -f` command was added to remove the previously created container before creating a new one:
        ```bash